yuptogun/dootong/README.md

 * "A class with no methods" itself is a joke to me.
 Why not JSON then?
 * The properties MUST have some attributes and characteristics; DTO in theory never resolves that requirements.

-### Q. What about update/delete?

-I have a number of unsolved problems to properly implement it.

-* Transactions?
-* (Can it) return updated Dootongs only or all update-requested ones?
-* Isn't it too much for it? (e.g. no `Dootong` should care what tables are used)

-If you have a soulution, please make a pull request and let us see.

 ### Q. Do you have the "variety" adapter of `[insert your favorite repository here]`?